arises union with the desired deity.

-We’ll have two live Q&A sessions so that you can have an interactive discussion with Dr. Oakes.
-They are placed at the mid-way point of the course, and at the end, on Thursdays, November 7th and December 5th, 6:30-8pm PST via Zoom.
-No worries if you miss a session, the recordings will be shared.
+We’ll have three live Q&A sessions so that you can have an interactive discussion with Dr. Oakes.
+They are placed at the beginning, mid-way point of the course, and at the end.
+The calls are held via Zoom, and you will receive a log-in link (no account required).
+No worries if you miss a session, the recordings of the sessions will be shared.

 You can ask questions anytime in the private group forum, where both Dr. Oakes and the full community are engaged.
 You may also be interested in joining Dr. Oakes’ dynamic Facebook group to continue engaging with a global community of practitioners devoted to study and discourse.

 Learn anywhere, anytime.
 Let’s face it, everyone is busy these days and not everyone has time to time to spend in personal study.
 This course is delivered on a digital learning platform that can be accessed from your home computer or on-the-go from any mobile device.

 Stop, start, repeat.
 Online learning allows you to take a break when needed without missing anything.
 You can repeat those words that didn’t quite sink in a few more times, rewatch a whole video, or even the whole course as many times as you’d like!

 Improved information retention.
 Studies have shown that the ability to cater the online experience to your own needs and return to the material as much as needed can vastly improve retention.
 This can be especially valuable when working with dense material such as history and philosophy.

 Ultimately, you control the pace.
 Course prompts will be emailed weekly, over the span of 8 weeks, but you will have access to the full course from day 1, allowing total flexibility to move through the material as slowly or quickly as desired.